mhdadk/python-project-template/README.md

 1. Create a new repository using this template by clicking on the "Use this template" button on the top-right of this page.
 2. Clone the newly created repository locally.
-3. `cd` into the cloned repository and then run `poetry install` to install all required dependencies.
+3. `cd` into the `src` directory under the cloned repository and then run `poetry install` to install all required dependencies.
 4. Read through the "Structure" section below to get an idea of what each directory in the top-level directory means.
 5. Read through the [README file under the `src` directory](src/README.md) to get an idea of where different kind of code should go in the repository.
 6. (Optional) Read through the other README files under each directory to get a better understanding of what each directory and sub-directory is used for.